Michael Jordan Couldn’t Stand Playing Against Reggie Miller: ‘It’s Like Chicken-Fighting with a Woman’

 In the history of sports, few tasks have been more daunting than trying to defend Michael Jordan.
 Not only was His Airness an incredible talent, capable of doing anything on the basketball court, but he also had an unquenchable competitive fire.
 He wanted to crush anyone who stood in his way.
 During MJ’s time with the Chicago Bulls, Reggie Miller stood in his way on more than one occasion.

 While Jordan usually got the better of Miller, the Pacer’s defense seems to have quite an impact on the living legend.
 During his playing career, the Chicago Bulls star even admitted that he couldn’t stand going against the guard.

 Michael Jordan was a dominant scorer and a fierce competitor

 While it’s been almost 20 years since he last hit the hardwood, Michael Jordan still needs no introduction.
 His overall dominance and desire to crush anyone who stood in his way still stand tall in basketball lore.

-MJ’s raw talent was only enhanced by his competitive fire, though; as we famously saw in The Last Dance, he was able to take almost anything personally and turn it into motivation.
-Whether you were a fan, a teammate, or an opponent, Jordan had no problem talking trash and then backing it up in the court.
+MJ’s raw talent was only enhanced by his competitive fire, though.
+As we famously saw in The Last Dance, he was able to take almost anything personally and turn it into motivation.
+Whether you were a fan, a teammate, or an opponent, Jordan had no problem talking trash and backing it up on the court.